mysterymath/lcc6502/README.md

 * C64 target.
 The compiler must produce output capable of running on the Commodore 64.
 * ROM-compatible.
 The compiler must produce output capable of running from ROM.
+* POSIX-ish-ness.
+When there's no compelling reason to do otherwise, the C should be like that inside a POSIX environment.
 * Fast code.
 The output produced by the compiler should be within an order of magnitude as fast as that written by a human transliterating the C to equivalent assembly.
 Most high-level optimzations are left to the C author.